acornejo/mamba/README.md

 interface.

     iface Default:
-        fun default || -> Self
+        fun default () -> Self

 We can now implement the default constructor interface for the custom type Point as follows:

-    fun Point.default || -> Point:
+    fun Point.default () -> Point:
         return Point(x = 0.0, y = 0.0)

     var p = Point.default()

+# Objected oriented programming without objects

+Mamba is NOT an object oriented language; as such concepts like inheritance are not available in the language.

-Mamba doesn't provide inheritance between types or other traditional concepts in object oriented languages.
-However, most of the object oriented programming patterns (including modularization and polymorphism) can be achieved through the use of type interfaces.
-Below is a simple example of how to achieve the equivalent of having a class Rect and class Circle both inherit from a class Shape, and then use polymorphism to treat them both as the base class Shape.
+That being said, most of the object oriented programming patterns can be achieved within mamba through the use of interfaces.
+The minimal example below should illustrate how the some of the classic patterns in object oriented languages can be easily translated to Mamba.

+    interface Shape:
+        fun area (Shape) -> Float
+        fun perim (Shape) -> Float

+    fun Shape.descibe (Shape self):
+        print!("area is #{self.area()} and perimeter #{self.perim()})

     record Rect:
         Float width
         Float height

+    fun Rect.area (Rect self) -> Float:
+        return self.width*self.height

+    fun Rect.perim (Rect self) -> Float:
+        return self.width*2+self.height*2

     record Circle:
         Float radius

-    iface Shape:
-        fun area |Self| -> Float
-        fun perim |Self| -> Float

-    fun Rect.area |Rect self| -> Float:
-        return self.width*self.height

-    fun Rect.perim |Rect self| -> Float:
-        return self.width*2+self.height*2

-    fun Circle.area |Circle self| -> Float:
+    fun Circle.area (Circle self) -> Float:
         return math.PI*self.radius**2

-    fun Circle.perim |Circle self| -> Float:
+    fun Circle.perim (Circle self) -> Float:
         return 2*math.Pi*self.radius

-    fun print_shape |Shape shape|:
-        print!("area is #{shape.area()} and perimter #{shape.perim()}")

     var shape_list = [Rect(width=3.0, height=3.0) as Shape, Circle(radius = 2.0) as Shape]

     for shape in shape_list:
-        print_shape(shape)
+        shape.describe()

 # static element access checking for tuples and records

 On records you can always access existing members but you cannot access or create new members.
-In other words, records should not be confused with dictionaries or maps, for that purpose you can use a Map instead.
+In other words, records should not be confused with dictionaries (for that there are Maps).

     var p = Point.default()

     p.z = 3.0 # won't compile

 For tuples, you must always use an index whose values is known at compile time.
-If you want to index using values which are computed at runtime, then you should use arrays instead.
-By default there is bounds checking performed on arrays at runtime, although this can be disabled.

     var v = (1, "hi there)
     v[3] = 2.0 # won't compile

     v[i] = 4.0 # won't compile

+If you want to index using values which are computed at runtime, then you should use arrays instead.
+By default there is bounds checking performed on arrays at runtime, although this can be disabled.

 However, in almost all use cases its possible to use arrays through iterators, which avoid bounds checking without sacrificing safety.